daxcee/Flow-API/README.md

 the collection will again be dropped.
 You will have to (re)run the `data_import.sh` script, as described [here](https://github.com/srmds/FlowAPI#import-json-sample-data), to get sample data in to the database.

-## Deploy backend
+## Deployed backend
-Every change to the master branch will trigger an automatic deployment of the backend to Heroku, after a succeeded build by the CI buildserver.
+Every change to the master branch will trigger an *automatic deployment* of the backend to **Heroku**, after a succeeded build by the CI build-server.

 The backend is accessible via: